david-beauchesne/ThesePhD/chapitre4/chap4.md

 \begin{figure}[H]
 \centering
 \includegraphics[width=0.9\columnwidth]{./Figures/ch4-si-drivers.png}
-\caption{Distribution and intensity of transformed and normalized drivers in the Estuary and Gulf of St. Lawrence available on *eDrivers*.}
+\caption{Distribution and intensity of transformed and normalized drivers in the Estuary and Gulf of St. Lawrence available on \textit{eDrivers}.}
 \label{ch4-drivers}
 \end{figure}